Kitware/batai/DEPLOYMENT.md

 Then to start you can use `sudo systemctl start batai.service`
 Stopping: `sudo systemctl stop batai.service`

+### URI Redirect Errors

+If when logging in you're getting redirect URI errors go into the django-admin interface and make sure you have the trailing '/' on the URL.

 ### User Management

 There is no email server connected up so users need to be